cln515/LiDARCamOdomCalib/readme.md

     $ path\to\exe path\to\dataset 0

 The number of motion is the number of vertical motion and horizontal motion used for calibration.
 If this number is 8, 16 motions of 8 vertical motions and 8 horizontal motions are used.
 If number of motion is zero, all motions described in motion.txt are used.
-<separation index> is the separated motions index between vertical and horizontal motion.
+Separation index is the separated motions index between vertical and horizontal motion.

 ## License

+MIT License

 ## Author
 Ryoichi Ishikawa, Computer Vision Laboratory, The University of Tokyo